improbable-research/keanu/docs/docs/overview.md

 //The grass being wet is dependent on whether or not it rained or
 //the sprinkler was on.
+// The following probabilities are the same as those used in Wikipedia article linked above.
 BoolVertex wetGrass = new BernoulliVertex(
         ConditionalProbabilityTable.of(sprinkler, rain)
                 .when(false, false).then(0.001)